kaex/Insta-mass-account-creator/README.md

-## This project is no longer being maintained on Open Source 😞
+### This project is no longer being maintained on Open Source 😞

-# We have a `PRIVATE` working Instagram Mass Account Creator with SMS verification & random Profile Picture + random BIO
+### We have a `PRIVATE` working Instagram Mass Account Creator with:
+- SMS verification
+- Random Profile Picture
+- Random Biography

 ## contact@baransel.dev for the private generator!!

+---

 # Insta Mass Account Creator
 ![Version](https://img.shields.io/badge/version-0.1-brightgreen.svg?style=flat-square)